History of the Comforters

 Current members of the Comforters are: Dolores Shearer, Bertha Efstation, Dorothy Wolff, Marilyn Speich, Joan Maefs, Betty Aprile, Jean Brundage, Sara Gallagher, Dorothy Menth, Linda Schunak, Joyce Chace, Marilyn Emerson, and Elaine Masman.

 We miss the quilters and comforters that served this ministry in this ministry in their lifetime.
 Ruth Rohl would used to bring in finished booties every Sunday.
 Norma Gibson, Glen’s mother, used to make hundreds of squares for the lap robes.
-We also remember Bernice Wolf and Sally Baus.
+We also remember Bernice Wolf, Sally Baus, Dorothy Wolff, and Marilyn Speich.